 Be well, Jim

 P.S.
-Explore the natural benefits from music, sound, and rhythm, by joining my Donovan Sound Healing Circle which gives you unlimited access to every single one of sound based wellness methods and courses for less than $9/mo!
+Explore the natural benefits from music, sound, and rhythm, by joining my Donovan Sound Healing Circle which gives you unlimited access to every single one of sound based wellness methods and courses.
 Simply click here to learn more or give it try today.

 100% Free.
 Unsubscribe anytime.
 Regular member discounts.